 Most commodity ETPs, for example, utilize futures contracts to achieve their investment objectives.
 And futures-based strategies often deliver results that vary dramatically from hypothetical investments in spot commodities (which, in many cases, are not practical; it would be prohibitively expensive to take physical possession of livestock or natural gas).

 When investing in futures contracts, returns ultimately depend on three factors:

-- Slope of futures curve
+- The slope of the futures curve.

-- Interest earned on uninvested cash
+- Interest earned on uninvested cash.

 In many environments, factor #2 above can have a huge impact on returns–frequently acting as a drag on performance.